Shrimp Boil Soup has all the flavor of a low-country boil in soup form. This quick-cooking, spicy, gluten-free soup recipe is so satisfying!

 Shrimp Boil Soup

-Shrimp Boil Soup has all the flavor of a low-country boil but is made right on the stove top.
-This quick cooking, gluten-free soup recipe is spicy, savory, and so satisfying.
+Shrimp Boil Soup has all the flavor of a low-country boil in soup form.
+This quick-cooking, spicy, gluten-free soup recipe is so satisfying!

 Ingredients